mo2k7/Incident-Retrieval-System/README.md

 ### Lazy Model Loading via Centralized Registry

 All heavy dependencies (PyTorch, Transformers, Sentence-Transformers) are loaded through a centralized `shared_imports.py` registry.
 Models are instantiated on first use, not at startup.
-This reduced cold-start RAM from ~28 GB to ~18 GB — approximately a **30% reduction** — providing a smoother, more stable user experience and making the system feasible on the 16 GiB Cloud Run tier with GPU offload.
+This reduced cold-start memory usage resulting in a **30% reduction** providing a smoother, more stable user experience and making the system feasible on the 16 GiB Cloud Run tier with GPU offload.

 ### Database Failover with Degraded-Mode Fallback